-- Become more attentive to the natural world in its detail and complexity. - Grow in a sense of wonder and love for mathematics and natural science. - Come to understand what mathematics and science are, what methods and principles are appropriate to them, and how to recognize non-mathematical or non-scientific writing . - Acquire a habit of thinking about mathematics and science from their first principles. - Gain a selective acquaintance with some of the most significant historical developments in science and mathematics. - Come to understand the relationship between mathematics, science, and other disciplines.
+- 1. Become more attentive to the natural world in its detail and complexity (III.a.); - 2.
+Grow in a sense of wonder and love for mathematics and natural science (V.c.); - 3.
+Come to understand what mathematics and science are, what methods and principles are appropriate to them, and how to recognize non-mathematical or non-scientific writing (IV.c.); - 4.
+Acquire a habit of thinking about mathematics and science from their first principles (IV.a., V.a.); - 5.
+Gain a selective acquaintance with some of the most significant historical developments in science and mathematics (VI.b.); - 6.
+Come to understand the relationship between mathematics, science, and other disciplines (IV.c.).